david-fisher/320-F21-Track-1/boardGrid/README.md

 * Don't resize the board

 ### Functions
-* If you click the cell, the score will add for players.
+* If you click the cell, the score will add for current player.
+* One player only has one chance to make any changes on the board in each round.
 * If you drag the cell, the image will be gone, but other part of the cell will remain at the position where they were.